 Considering that nowadays it doesn’t exist a dreamed soviet way of life and carried out by Lenin and Stalin.
 What are political, social and economic problems that affect people from Russian Federation and Georgia?

 Economic problems rooted in political problems.
 I have already talked about it above.
 The authorities of former USSSR countries do not serve their people, because there are no rules and mechanisms that would force them to do so.

 What political actions have communist organizations taken against Putin – Menvedev rule?

 True communists (NOT those who call themselves communists just because they belong to organization with the word “communist” in its name) understand that Putin Medvedev are not the trouble of modern Russia.
 They are just a consequence and not the root of the trouble.
-The tragedy of all modern democracies, including Russia, is that there is no mechanism that would force the servants of the people- president and parlament, to serve their master – People.
+The tragedy of all modern democracies, including Russia, is that there is no mechanism that would force the servants of the people- president and parliament, to serve their master – People.
 So the true communists try to explain to the people the necessity of giving the people a real POWER over its servants: the possibility to JUDGE the authorities depending on the results of their rule.
 True communists are those for whom the communist society is the society in which the power belongs to ALL members of the society and not its part, class or other group of people.
 Stalin was a true communist because he wanted to return the rule in the USSSR to its people.
-I think you should read Grover Furrs article about Stalin’e reforms to get my point https://clogic.eserver.org/grover-furr-stalin-and-struggle-democratic-reform-part-one-0 and https://clogic.eserver.org/grover-furr-stalin-and-struggle-democratic-reform-part-two
+I think you should read Grover Furrs' article about Stalin’s reforms to get my point https://clogic.eserver.org/grover-furr-stalin-and-struggle-democratic-reform-part-one-0 and https://clogic.eserver.org/grover-furr-stalin-and-struggle-democratic-reform-part-two

 What position was taken by your organization on the nomination of Gennadi Ziuganov?